lbl-srg/obc/specification/source/codeGeneration.rst

 Modular Export of a Control Sequence using the FMI Standard for Control Blocks and using the SSP Standard for the Run-time Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In early 2018, a new standard called System Structure and Parameterization (SSP) will be released.
+In 2019, a new standard called System Structure and Parameterization (SSP) was released (https://ssp-standard.org/).
 The standard provides an xml scheme for the specification of FMU parameter values, their input and output connections, and their graphical layout.
 The SSP standard allows for transporting complex networks of FMUs between different platforms for